-The Personnel Director may certify the names of employees who are in layoff status to vacant positions in any class for which they are deemed qualified, as determined by the Personnel Director, regardless of the class of layoff.
+The Personnel-Human Resources Director, or designee may certify the names of employees who are in layoff status to vacant positions in any class for which they are deemed qualified, as determined by the Personnel-Human Resources Director, or designee, regardless of the class of layoff.
 Persons reemployed as a result of this provision shall be considered to be "reinstated" as provided in Section 8 of this Rule.

-The Personnel Director may certify the names of employees who have Qualified Injured Worker status under the Workers' Compensation laws and who are therefore eligible for vocational rehabilitation benefits to vacant positions in any class for which they are deemed qualified, as determined by the Personnel Director, regardless of the class they were in at the time of injury.
+The Personnel Human Resources Director, or designee may certify the names of employees who have Qualified Injured Worker status under the Workers' Compensation laws and who are therefore eligible for vocational rehabilitation benefits to vacant positions in any class for which they are deemed qualified, as determined by the Personnel Human Resources Director, or designee, regardless of the class they were in at the time of injury.
 Persons appointed to this section shall be required to serve a new probationary period.